watchfulli/XCloner-Google-Drive/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is the Google Drive addon for the XCloner plugin.
-It requires XCloner plugin to be installed.
+This is the Google Drive remote storage addon for the XCloner Backup plugin.
+It requires XCloner Backup and Restore plugin to be installed.

 == Description ==